 Seychelles archipelago is made up of over 115 islands and islets emerging from the Indian Ocean.
 Each island has its own specificities and features, but they all have something in common: pristine beaches, crystal-clear waters, and vibrant marine life.

-Most visitors to Seychelles head to the granite islands of Mahe, Praslin, and La Digue, which are easy to access and boast a preserved and abundant reef life.
-But Seychelles hide many other treasures: Bird, Fregate, Poivre, Denis, and the Atoll of Aldabra, among the remotest islands in the archipelago, are all world-class snorkeling locations.
+Most visitors to Seychelles head to the granite islands of Mahe, Praslin, and La Digue.
+These islands are easy to access and boast a preserved and abundant reef life.
+But Seychelles hides many other treasures: Bird, Fregate, Poivre, Denis, and the Atoll of Aldabra, which are among the remotest islands in the archipelago, are all world-class snorkeling locations.
 Ready for a tour of the best snorkeling spots in Seychelles?
 Let’s go!

 Mahe is the largest island in Seychelles.
 It hosts Seychelles’ capital city, Victoria, as well as its international airport, making it the gateway to the archipelago.
-With more than 110km of coastline, it is home to many snorkeling spots, mainly found on its leeward coast (west coast).
+With more than 68 miles of coastline, it is home to many snorkeling spots, mainly found on its leeward coast (west coast).

 There’s no shore snorkeling in Victoria, but the city is the starting point for boat trips to St Anne Marine Park.
 Located just off the capital, it features healthy coral reefs and seagrass beds, as well as an abundance of manta rays from April to December.